Clarkinia/queer-auntie-adventure/_posts/2019-01-31-School-Crisis.md

 Against all odds, students in California’s poorest neighborhoods shine bright in public schools, but when lobby-controlled school boards close their schools, they are forced to find another path to an education.

 This should be a story about these students, their teachers and families.
 They are speaking out and doing everything they can to keep their schools open.
-But the students have no leverage: they are poor and they are not white.
+But the students have no leverage: they don't have a lot of money and they are not white.
 So the school board ignores them.
 And regular citizens don’t hear the students either.
 They don’t feel the urgency, even though it’s their own hard-earned taxpayer money getting funneled into private investment portfolios.

 <img src="https://www.queerauntie.com/assets/img/roots_pictures.jpg">